UKHackspaceFoundation/resources/structure.md

 ### Individual Members
 * The Organisation has one or more Individual Members who support its objectives.
 * Individual Members may apply to join the association and will be accepted at the discretion of the board
+* Individual Members cannot also be a Representative of a Member Space
 * Individual Members get a single vote in organisational decisions
 * Individual Members must pay a yearly membership fee of £10.
 * If an Individual Member's membership fee goes unpaid for two months after being requested, they will cease to be a member.